 DELIVER THE HIGHEST QUALITY LITERACY AND NUMERACY EDUCATION TO STUDENTS MOST IN NEED!

 We are so grateful to all of you who have made donations to support our work with students at risk of failure.
-Your help is needed to sustain the Harriet Tubman Scholars Program serving Title 1 second and third graders in Silver Spring.
+Your help is needed to sustain ASDEC programs serving students eligible for Free and Reduced Meals (FARMS).
 Please consider making a donation today.

 $50 will provide learning materials